Busher Jackson: Personal life

 Jackson suffered a series of injuries and ailments in his later years.
 In 1958, he broke his neck after falling down a flight of stairs.
 His recovery took 18 months and the accident cost him mobility in his right hand.
 Two months after his release, Jackson returned to hospital with a bout of jaundice.
 He was hospitalized again in 1962 following an epileptic seizure.

 As Jackson's health failed, the prospect of his induction to the Hockey Hall of Fame became a matter of controversy.
-Though he was considered one of hockey's greatest left wingers and was famed for his attacking style of play and backhand shot, Jackson's personal problems led Hall chairman Conn Smythe to blacklist him.
+Though he was considered one of hockey's greatest left wingers and was famed for his attacking style of play and backhand shot, Jackson's personal problems led Smythe, who was also the Hall's chairman, to blacklist him.
 Though Primeau and Conacher had been inducted, Jackson died on June 25, 1966, without being given the same honour.
 He was buried at Park Lawn Cemetery in Toronto.
 It would be another five years until the rest of the selection committee overruled Smythe and inducted Jackson into the Hall of Fame in 1971.
 Smythe quit the committee in protest, while Jackson's son Kim accepted the honour on his father's behalf.
 In 1975, Jackson was inducted into Canada's Sports Hall of Fame, and The Hockey News ranked him 55th in its 1997 book, The Top 100 NHL players of All-Time.